famished-tiger/Rley/examples/general/SRL/README.md

 - Update the parse tree to support the tree nodes for the grammar subset
 - Test the new grammar subset in the regular expression generation.

-At the end, the complete SRL is supported and the [standard test suite](https://github.com/SimpleRegex/Test-Rules) is passing.
+At the end, the complete SRL is supported and the [standard test suite](https://github.com/SimpleRegex/Test-Rules) is passing (hopefully).